diagrams/diagrams-doc/doc/manual.rst

   pattern-matched by calling `coords` and then matching on the pattern `(x :& y)`.

-  For more in-depth information on working with `R2`, `see this tutorial`__.
+  For more in-depth information on working with `V2 Double`, `see this tutorial`__.

   __ vector.html

 * `P2` is the type of points in two-dimensional space.
-It is a synonym for `Point R2`.
+It is a synonym for `Point V2 Double`.
 The distinction between points and vectors is important; see `Vectors and points`_.

   Points can be created from pairs of coordinates using `p2` and